aospo/platform_device_oneplus_bacon/README.md

-Common tree for Oppo MSM8974-based devices
+AOSP device tree for OnePlus One

-Copyright 2014, The CyanogenMod Project
+Copyright 2015, The CyanogenMod Project, AOneSPlus